itsjoshuagraves/digitalgarden/content/journal/meditations/index.md

 ---
 date: 2021-02-01
-title: Meditations For The Overstimulated
+title: Meditations For The Over-stimulated
 summary: "A short meditation for when things get overwhelming."
 tags: ["Meditation", "Burnout"]
 bookToc: false